Reference Price Transaction Disclosure for Barclays Fixed Income Counterparties

-This disclosure sets out certain information we provide to our clients in connection with Rates Reference Price Transactions (as defined below).
+This disclosure sets out certain information we provide to our counterparties in connection with Reference Price Transactions in fixed income products.
 You are not required to take any action and do not have to acknowledge or respond to this disclosure.
 The contents of these disclosures should not be treated as investment, regulatory or legal advice.

 Reference Price Transactions

-You may request that Barclays enter into cash transactions and derivatives transactions in respect of government bonds (including, without limitation, bond forwards, single bond total return swaps and index total return swaps) where the execution price is based on a reference rate price (these transactions are referred to in this disclosure as Reference Price Transactions, the reference rate prices are referred to as Reference Price and the time a Reference Price is fixed is referred to as the Reference Time).
+You may request that Barclays enter into cash transactions and derivatives transactions in respect of bonds (including, without limitation, government bonds, MBS, corporate bonds, bond forwards, single bond total return swaps, CDX, CDX Options and index total return swaps) where the execution price is determined by reference to published prices traded at market close or during a predetermined window (these transactions are referred to in this disclosure as Reference Price Transactions, the reference rate prices are referred to as Reference Price and the time a Reference Price is fixed is referred to as the Reference Time).

-Please note that Barclays does not consider a Reference Price Transaction to be a discretionary price order.
+Please note that the Barclays Fixed Income Business does not consider a Reference Price Transaction to be an order.

-If Barclays agrees to enter into a Reference Price Transaction with you, potential conflicts of interest may arise as a result of Barclays acting as a submitter or contributor to the Reference Price or hedging the transaction ahead of or around the fixing time of the Reference Price (as the hedging activity may, but is not intended to, impact the level of the Reference Price).
+If Barclays agrees to enter into a Reference Price Transaction with you, our activity as a submitter or contributor to the Reference Price or our pre-hedging and hedging activity in respect of transactions ahead of or around the fixing time of the Reference Price may adversely impact the level of the Reference Price.

-As a result, while entering into a Reference Price Transaction allows you to remove the uncertainty over the difference between the Reference Price and the execution price for the transaction, you still bear the risk that market activity following entry into the Reference Price Transaction (including any hedging activity) could result in an adverse price movement for you before the Reference Time.
+While entering into a Reference Price Transaction allows you to remove the uncertainty over the difference between the Reference Price and the execution price for the transaction, you bear the risk that market activity following entry into the Reference Price Transaction (including any pre-hedging and hedging activity) could result in an adverse price movement for you before the Reference Time.

 Management of conflicts of interest

-2. Desk procedures: Barclays has in place desk procedures regarding the hedging of Reference Price Transactions, trading around the fixing time of the Reference Price and supervision of that activity.
+Desk procedures: Barclays has in place desk procedures regarding the handling of Reference Price Transactions, trading around the fixing time of the Reference Price and supervision of that activity.

 Terms of Reference Price Transactions